Private collection, Madrid, until 2017

 iv Nos.
 39, 65 & 108.

-v A dendrochronological report carried by by Ian Tyers in February 2017 revealed that the backboard is composed of 4 vertical oak boards.
+v A dendrochronological report carried out by Ian Tyers in February 2017 revealed that the backboard is composed of 4 vertical oak boards.
 Analysis of the tree-ring sequences from these boards provided a felling date for 3 of the timbers after c.
 1615.
 Two of the boards were derived from a single tree sourced from the Netherlands, the third dated board was from the eastern Baltic.